Gyraline Accuracy VS Hunter Hawkeye:

 The vehicle of choice for this testing was a 2023 vehicle with ~7,900 miles on the odometer with no known issues.

-The Hunter Alignment Machine tested herein is a Hunter Engineering Hawkeye laser alignment machine.
-It is owned and operated by an OEM dealership, recently calibrated and is a typical example.
-The Hunter Alignment Machine sensors were removed in between alignment checks and new rolling compensations were performed for each test.
+The industry standard stationary alignment machine tested herein was owned and operated by an OEM dealership at the time of the study, and was recently calibrated.
+This alignment machine's sensors were removed in between alignment checks and new rolling compensations were performed for each test.

-Caster and Ackermann were not captured during this testing for the Hunter Wheel Alignment Machine and Gyraline DIY due to time constraints.
+Caster and Ackermann were not captured during this testing for the stationary alignment machine and Gyraline DIY due to time constraints.

 The test procedure was conducted as follows: